zeligism/zeligism.github.io/_posts/2019-08-02-LifeValue.md

 ---
 layout: post
-title:  "The Value of Life"
+title:  "The (Economic) Value of Life"
 date:   2020-08-02 23:55:27 +0400
 ---